Marie1009/COO_POO_ChatSystem/README.md

 # How to install and launch ChatSystem project
+## Environement
+We have used Java 13.0.2 and SQLite JDBC 3.30.1 for our project.

 ## Installation
 Just clone or download the project from GitHub with this link :
 *https://github.com/Marie1009/COO_POO_ChatSystem.git*